Bucharest – Thassos by car: everything you need to know

 👉 Discover other Greek sights to explore for an authentic Greek experience!

-This route is 775 km long and takes about 12 hours, but again there are some interesting sights worth visiting.
+The Bucharest – Thassos route is 775 km long and takes about 12 hours, but there are some interesting sights worth seeing here too.
 Here are our suggestions.

 Cities and sights worth visiting on the route

-Whether you’re a history buff or just like discovering new things and admiring great architecture, then the following sights are worth considering if you choose to take the Bucharest – Thassos route by car:
+Whether you are passionate about history or you just like to discover new things and admire great architecture, then you can keep in mind the following objectives, if you choose to travel this route by car Bucharest – Thassos:

-• Ruse – In this Bulgarian town you can visit the Monument of Liberty, which was designed in the 20th century, and the Palace of Justice.
+- Ruse – In this Bulgarian city you can visit the Monument of Liberty, which was designed in the 20th century, and the Palace of Justice.
 You can also take advantage of the good weather by strolling through the city center, which offers restaurants and terraces suitable for a short break.

-• Sofia – A stop in Sofia can also be good for lunch and a short break, as the border is then near Kulata.
-Here you can visit Alexander Nevsky Cathedral – the city’s emblem and one of Sofia’s most important sights.
+- Sofia – A stop in Sofia can also be suitable for lunch and a short break as the border is later near Kulata.
+Here you can visit the Alexander Nevsky Cathedral – the emblem of the city and one of the most important sights in Sofia.
 A very interesting feature here is certainly the dome, over 50 meters high.
-Another must-see in Sofia is the National Art Gallery, which contains an impressive collection of 12,000 works.
+Another must-see in Sofia is the National Art Gallery, which contains an impressive collection of 12,000 works of art.

-If you prefer just to enjoy the fresh mountain air and don’t feel like sightseeing, then you can relax with a stroll along the charming Vitosha Boulevard.
+If you prefer just to enjoy the fresh mountain air and don’t want to go sightseeing, then you can relax by strolling along the charming Vitosha Boulevard.
 The view of Mount Vitosha is sure to enchant you and fill you with positive energy.

 About 2 hours from Sofia is Kulata, the border point with Greece.
 From here it’s about 3 hours to Keramoti, where you can take the ferry to Thassos.